Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Discussion

-\textit{Discussion.}---We have presented a model for FTSC consisting of two edge states from a $\nu=1/m$ FQH system proximity coupled by an s-wave superconductor and identified a PZM at one end of the FTSC.
+We have presented a model for FTSC consisting of two edge states from a $\nu=1/m$ FQH system proximity coupled by an s-wave superconductor and identified a PZM at one end of the FTSC.
 We have constructed an effective Hamiltonian and shown the roles played by parafermion tunneling, Cooper pair tunneling, and backscattering by identifying the symmetry of the ground states and Josephson periodicity in different tunneling currents.
 We showed that for a $\Z_{2m}$ FTSC, only the $\Z_2$ part of the symmetry is topologically protected while the $\Z_m$ part can be explicitly broken by local tunneling terms like tunneling of a quasiparticle and a quasihole.
-We proposed using a projected thermal average of the current to detect parafermion tunneling, which has a $4\pi$-periodic fractional Josephson effect.
+We proposed using a projected thermally-averaged current to detect parafermion tunneling, which has a $4\pi$-periodic fractional Josephson effect, in various superconducting qubit junctions \cite{calzona-2023,nielsen-2022,nielsen-2023}.
+We have also illustrated the different behaviors in junctions of FTSCs between the $\nu=1$ and the $\nu=1/3$ cases respectively.

-Although the results we have presented are true for general values of the tunneling amplitudes, the relative strength of the tunneling terms is important for experimental detection of the fractional Josephson effect, i.e., the parafermion tunneling term should be larger than the Cooper pair tunneling and the backscattering term.
+Although the results we presented hold for general values of the tunneling amplitudes, the relative strength of the tunneling terms is important for experimental detection of the fractional Josephson effect, i.e., the parafermion tunneling term should be larger than the Cooper pair tunneling and the backscattering term.
 For a Josephson junction with gap distance $l$, the backscattering amplitude is expected to scale as $\Ga_B\sim e^{-l/\ell_0}$.
 The parafermion and Cooper pair tunneling amplitude are expected to scale as $\Ga_P,~\Ga_\De\sim e^{-l/\xi}$.
-As a realistic example, we can consider niobium nitride, which under a magnetic field of 6 T where $\nu=1/3$ should arise, has a larger coherence length ($\sim$50 nm) than the magnetic length ($\sim$10 nm).
+As a realistic example, we can consider niobium nitride, which under a magnetic field of $\sim$6 T where $\nu=1/3$ has been shown to arise in graphene-based structures \cite{du-2009,dean-2011}, has a larger coherence length ($\sim$50 nm) than the magnetic length ($\sim$10 nm).
 Hence, we expect the backscattering to be much weaker than both Cooper pair and parafermion tunneling.
-We naively expect the Cooper pairing amplitude to be much smaller than the parafermion tunneling because the tunneling of multiple charges is suppressed through an FQH background.
+We expect the Cooper pairing amplitude to be much smaller than the parafermion tunneling because the tunneling of multiple charges is suppressed through an FQH background.
 The effects described in this letter should therefore be observable in experiments.
 Additional screening layers may also be beneficial for entering the regime where parafermion tunneling dominates.